The villagers cried as the warlord Cabal and his troops burned their homes.

 While GTK was the worst, most C projects I've worked with have given me huge trouble building them.

-Haskell and OCaml are even worse than C. With these ML family languages, it seems like the compiler was never meant to be usable on its own.
+Haskell and OCaml are even worse than C. With these ML family languages, it seems like the compiler was never meant to be directly usable.
 So people wrote a dozen different tools to wrap the compiler so you can actually use it.
 All of said tools introduce their own problems, so you still can't actually build anything with them, and the solution is always to install and use another tool on top of it.

 ocamlopt is the native code compiler (